google/flutter-desktop-embedding/.github/ISSUE_TEMPLATE/bug_report.md

 * Developer tools version (Xcode, Visual Studio, or gcc):

 **Doctor Output**
-For build issues, please provide the output of both `flutter doctor -v` and `tools/run_dart_tool doctor` below:
+For build issues, please provide the output of `flutter doctor -v`:
 ```
 ```

+If the build is of anything other than `example`, please also provide the output of `tools/run_dart_tool doctor`:
 ```
 ```